fercananything/XSNAP/README.md

 We strongly recommend that you make use of Python virtual environments, or (even better) Conda virtual environments when installing XSNAP.

-Currently, XSNAP is available for download in the popular Python Package Index (PyPI) [here](https://pypi.org/p/xsnap).
+Currently, [XSNAP](https://pypi.org/p/xsnap) is available for download in the popular Python Package Index (PyPI).
 ```shell script
 pip install xsnap
 ```